 So the greatest gift you can give somebody is to focus a hundred percent of your attention on them even if just for a minute.
 That's the number one thing you can do feeding back in the network.

-And so it is a really long journey to get to that point where the single most valuable asset in the history of my family, I'm going to trust you Jay and your firm Plexus to take us, to help us do the next phase of growth.
+At the end of the day, an M&A transaction is a massive, once-in-a-lifetime partnership for a lot of people, particularly business owners.
+It is a really long journey to get to that point where the single most valuable asset in my family's history, I'm going to trust you to help us do the next phase of growth.

 You're actively looking for opportunities, not through your words, but through your actions to say, this is the kind of partner I'm going to try to be.
 And I think you gotta realize you're playing a long game.

 When you see a huge misalignment in character and values, it's a good time to go pencils down.
 I love hearing from a management team about their former partners or their early investors in a competitive market.